-It's known to be associated with infections of the Epstein-Barr virus - and also brain tumours and.
+It's known to be associated with infections of the Epstein-Barr virus (the cause of Glandular Fever), and also with brain tumours and .
 But the neuropsychological mechanisms are unknown.

 It was originally assumed to be a very rare condition, although recent surveys have found that around 9% of people have experienced it at some stage.

 Source: Journal of the Academy of Child and Adolescent Psychiatry,Volume 28, issue 4